-{\it DDPG} is one of the first algorithms that tried to use the $Q$-learning technique of {\it DQN} models for continuous action spaces. {\it DDPG} stands for {\it Deep Deterministic Policy Gradient}, \cite{Spi}.
-In this case, we cannot use the maximization operator of $Q$-values over all actions.
-However, we can use the function approximator, a neural network representing $Q$-values.
-We presume that there exists a certain function {\bf $Q(s, a)$} which is differentiable with respect to the action {\bf $a$}.
+The DDPG was one of the first algorithms that tried to use the $Q$-learning technique of DQN models for continuous action spaces.
+The DDPG stands for deep deterministic policy gradient, \cite{7}.
+In this case, we cannot use the maximization operator for the $Q$-values over all actions.
+However, we can use a function approximator, a neural network representing the $Q$-values.
+We presume that there exists a certain function $Q(s, a)$ that is differentiable with respect to an action $a$.
 However, finding

-~\\ on all actions {\bf $a$} for the given state $S_t$ means that we must solve the optimization problem at every time step.
+~\\ overall actions $a$ for the given state $S_t$ means that we must solve the optimization problem at every time step.
 This is a very expensive task.
-To overcome this obstacle, a group of researchers from DeepMind used the Actor-Critic architecture, \cite{Lil15}.
-They used {\bf two neural networks}: one, as before, in {\it DQN}: $Q$-network representing $Q$-values; another one is the {\bf actor function} $\pi(s)$ supplying the action which gives the maximum of the value function $Q(s, a)$.
-For the current state $s = s_t$ we have
+To overcome this obstacle, a group of researchers from DeepMind used the actor-critic architecture, \cite{3}.
+They used two neural networks: one, as in the DQN, was: $Q$-network representing $Q$-values; the other one was an actor function $\pi(s)$ supplying the action that yields the maximum of the value function $Q(s, a)$.
+For the current state $s = s_t$, we have

 ~\\ For any state $s$,